 - follow directions using a city map

-After several semesters (approximately 300 hours of German practice), the learner should be able to complete an A2 proficiency test with at least 70% accuracy in several modes of communication, i.e. conversational, presentational, and receptive (listening and reading).
+After several semesters (approximately 300 hours of German practice), the learner should be able to complete a standard A2 proficiency test with at least 70% accuracy in several modes of communication, i.e. (conversation, listening, and reading).

-Some students will work on developing comprehensive intermediate skills (B1).
-This includes exploring a wide range of simple language to deal with most situations likely to arise while travelling; to be able to enter unprepared into conversation of familiar topics, express personal opinions and exchange information on topics that are familiar, of personal interest or pertinenet to everyday life (e.g. family, hobbies, work travel, and current events.
+This includes exploring a widening range of simple language to deal with typical situations that arise while travelling; to be able to enter unprepared into conversation of familiar topics, express personal opinions and exchange information on topics that are familiar, of personal interest or pertinenet to everyday life (e.g. family, hobbies, work travel, and current events.

 For younger students, we offer two classes, the Bären, for ages 3 through 6 or 7 and the Igel, age 7 through 14 years.
 Both groups will work with age appropriate themes that include stories, practice of conversational skills, and progressing to reading, writing, and role-play.